create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 IndexedFaceSet defines polygons using index lists corresponding to vertex coordinates.
 IndexedFaceSet is a geometry node containing a Coordinate or CoordinateDouble node, and can also contain Color or ColorRGBA, Normal and TextureCoordinate nodes.

-The IndexedFaceSet node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The IndexedFaceSet node belongs to the **Geometry3D** component level **2** and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy